-The head teacher and the governing body have delegated the responsibility for the ongoing implementation of this SEND Policy to the Special Educational Needs Coordinator (SENCO).

-The SENCO is responsible for reporting regularly to the head teacher and the governor with responsibility for SEND.
+The Principal and the governing body have delegated the responsibility for the ongoing implementation of this SEND Policy to the Special Educational Needs Coordinator (SENCO).
+The SENCO is responsible for reporting regularly to the Principal and the governor with responsibility for SEND.
 The SENCo also takes on the role of The Ethnic Minority Achievement (EMA) Co-ordinator has strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority.